How to Fit and Install a Concealed Hinge

 Installing a concealed hinge can add beauty and grace to your kitchen cabinets.
-A concealed hinge is also know as a European hinge.
+A concealed hinge is also known as a European hinge.

-For a cabinet door that only requires two concealed hinges you will drill your mounting holes three inches down from the top and three inches up from the bottom of your door.
-To drill your holes appropriately for a concealed hinge you will need to use a "Forstner" bit that will not punch a hole all the way through your cabinet door.
-Your hole will need to be 1 1/4 inch in diameter and will need to leave a 1/4 inch reveal in the outer edge of your cabinet door.
+For a cabinet door that only requires two concealed hinges, you will drill your mounting holes three inches down from the top and three inches up from the bottom of your door.
+To drill your holes appropriately for a concealed hinge you will need to use a "Forstner" bit, onet that won't punch a hole all the way through your cabinet door.
+The hole will need to be 1 1/4 inches in diameter and will need to leave a 1/4 inch reveal, on the outer edge of your cabinet door.

 Place your concealed hinge into the mounting hole that you drilled and attach it with the mounting screws provided with your hinge.